Beware of Top Health robocalls and other health robocall scams

 DoNotPay can help you get revenge on robocall scammers

 Just because a robocall fraudster managed to fool you, there’s no need to panic—you can use DoNotPay to get revenge on robocall scammers.
 DoNotPay offers the Robo Revenge option to help everyone who’s been wronged by robocallers get justice.
 You don’t have to go through some trouble to get this done, either—the entire process is rather simple.
 These are the steps:

-- Access your DoNotPay account via the web browser or an iOS device
+- Access your DoNotPay account via the web browser

 - Select Robo Revenge